Efficient optimization of a regional water elevation model with an automatically generated adjoint: Results

 The final optimized Manning coefficient field is shown in Fig. \ref{fig:map_manning}.
 The Manning field shows significant spatial variability throughout the model domain, i.e.~not only in the vicinity of the tide gauge locations.
 This suggests that the optimization process alters the propagation of long surface waves instead of finding artificial local minima at the observation locations.
 Fig. \ref{fig:map_manning} shows some oscillatory patterns in the Atlantic Ocean north of Scotland.
 These patterns are due to the spatial regularization method which does not ensure a completely smooth Manning coefficient field.
 In practice, however, the effect of these oscillations is small.

 In the North Sea and around the British Isles, the friction coefficient is altered to improve the propagation and reflection of the tides; In the Danish waters (Fig. \ref{fig:map_manning} b), friction is lowered in the Great Belt and across the Darss Sill.
 This is the dominant route for water transport between the Baltic Sea and the North Sea \cite{mohrholz2015,grawe2015,mohrholz2018} and the friction coefficient has a great impact on the barotropic volume flux, driven by water elevation difference across the Danish Straits.

 In the Baltic Sea, the friction coefficient is close to the initial value especially in the deeper parts of the basin.
 In these regions (and also close to the open boundary) the gradient of the cost function shows very small values over the entire optimization process (not shown), suggesting that the cost function is not very sensitive to bottom friction in these regions.
 However, the Manning coefficient is altered at certain shallow regions, such as the Quark, Archipelago Sea and the Irbe Strait.
 These locations tend to have stronger depth-averaged currents and control the volume transport to the Bothnian Bay, Bothnian Sea, and Gulf of Riga, respectively.
-The Archipelago Sea is largely under-resolved with the used mesh resolution which plausibly explains the need for higher friction.
+The Archipelago Sea is largely under-resolved with the used mesh resolution which plausibly explains the need for higher friction. \citeA{massmann2010} also found that adjoint-based sensitivity indicates higher bottom friction in the vicinity of unresolved islands.
 Overall, the optimized Manning coefficient field is complex and would be difficult to find through manual manipulation or brute force methods.

 Example time series of the optimization process are shown in Fig. \ref{fig:optimization_timeseries}.
 In the Baltic Sea (panels a and b), the optimization mainly affects the slowly varying mean water elevation.
 This is related to the volumetric transport into the Baltic Sea.
 The Degerby station lies close to a nodal point of the basin's seiche oscillations and thus it is often regarded as a metric of the total water volume in the basin.
 Panel (b) thus suggests that the emptying of the basin is initially underestimated; after 5 iterations, the model already tracks the observations fairly closely.